rubenhumphries/Bayesian-Analysis-Examination-scores-and-Fertility-rates-/README.md

 # Bayesian-Analysis-Examination-scores-and-Fertility-rates-
-Investigation the association between Examination scores and Fertility rates in 19th-century Swiss regions using Bayesian linear regression
+Investigation pf the association between Examination scores and Fertility rates in 19th-century Swiss regions using Bayesian linear regression